-Recommendation 5.2: according to the 2014 WHO classification, extraovarian invasive implants in association with an sBOT are synonymous with extraovarian LGSC.
+According to the 2014 WHO classification, extraovarian invasive implants in association with an sBOT are synonymous with extraovarian LGSC.
 The WG does not support this terminology because it may be misleading for clinical management.

-Recommendation 5.3: in the 2014 WHO classification, the micropapillary variant of sBOT is also termed non-invasive LGSC but the WG does not support this terminology because it may be misleading for clinical management.
+In the 2014 WHO classification, the micropapillary variant of sBOT is also termed non-invasive LGSC but the WG does not support this terminology because it may be misleading for clinical management.
+Level of evidence: V

-Recommendation 5.4: microinvasion (<5 mm) can be seen in borderline tumours but these cases should still be regarded as borderline for classification and management purposes.
+Microinvasion (<5 mm) can be seen in borderline tumours but these cases should still be regarded as borderline for classification and management purposes.

-Recommendation 5.5: the term implant should not be used in the context of mBOTs; extraovarian disease in association with a mBOT should be considered as metastasis (from ovary or another organ).
+The term implant should not be used in the context of mB0Ts; extraovarian disease in association with an mB0T should be considered as metastasis (from ovary or another organ).